-This tour is moderate with daily distances varying from 18 – 36 miles, and an average of 26 miles.
-This route follows a combination of coastal and rural roads, as well as busier roads entering and exiting towns.
+This tour is rated moderate and the routes follows a combination of coastal and rural roads, as well as busier roads entering and exiting towns.
 You should be comfortable sharing the road with other users and be considerate of traffic regulations.

-Most of the riding is on rolling terrain at sea level.
-The only sustained ascent is Mount Constitution, a ride from the coast to the summit at 2,400 feet (with alternate activities available).
+Most of the riding is on rolling terrain at sea level, however it is definitely not flat and there will be elevation gains and losses involved.
+The only significant sustained ascent is Mount Constitution, a ride from the coast to the summit at 2,400 feet (with alternate activities available).
 Each day’s ride is flexible due to the nature of the island-hopping itinerary and circular routes.
-For those looking for a little extra assistance, e-bikes are available (subject to availability).
+For those looking for a little extra assistance, e-bikes are available at a supplement (subject to availability).
 The distances and ascents/descent listed are approximations of the recommended routes.

 This trip is priced based on two people sharing a room.
 If you would like separate rooms, a single supplement is required.
-The San Juan Islands are a welcoming place for solo travellers but because of high solo supplement costs we don't offer the trip for solo travellers, although enquiries are welcome, speak to a specialist for more details.
+The San Juan Islands are a welcoming place for solo travellers but because of high solo supplement costs we don't offer the trip for solo travellers.

 Breakfast is included each morning.
 All inns serve a filling, fresh, and plentiful breakfast; some include a hot dish while others provide coffee, juice, yogurt, granola, fruit, and baked goods.
 Please notify us of dietary restrictions at the time of booking.

 Lunch and dinner are not included so you are free to choose from available nearby options.
 Depending on your timing it may be easier to pack a picnic lunch, while some days your route will offer dining options along the way.
 For dinner, be sure to sample some fresh seafood at nearby restaurants, ask your hosts for suggestions.

 - 4 Nights in B&Bs/inns